codicoop/boilerplate_django/README.md

 template extent `field_default.html` and override only the blocks.

 That template covers the elements "around" que actual control.
-The control itself, meaning, the `<select>` tag for instance, is what Django calls Widget.
+The control itself, meaning, in example, the `<select>` tag, is what Django calls Widget.

 If you need to customize the control, in our tailwind/flowbite approach usually you'll only need to modify the classes.

-For that, you need to create a class extending `BaseFlowBiteBoundField` and specify the attributes, following the example the `FlowBiteBoundCharField` class.
+For that, you need to create a class extending `BaseFlowBiteBoundField` and specify the attributes, following the example at the `FlowBiteBoundCharField` class.

 Anything that can be customized by modifying the widget's `attrs` should be done in this class.